AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 work on the side away from you, and birds-eye stripes on the side facing you.

 For finalizing the knit, you may want to add 1-2 rows of FNR (KR850 manual, p.
 28).
-Binding off (casting off) is described on page 53 of the KR850 manual.
-An alternative method ("Das Abketten II") is translated as follows:
+Binding off (casting off) is described on page 53 of the KR850 manual or in this video on Youtube: [Double Bed Bind-Off Video](https://youtu.be/VEzJg0oRzVw)) An alternative method ("Das Abketten II") is translated as follows:
 Transfer all stitches to the rear needle bed [to the needle bed  of the KH 910 (KR850 manual, p.52)] and immediately set the empty needles of the KR 850